BrannanC/lambda_web_dev_resources/prep_resources.md

   This is the actual source of truth.
 This isn't an interpretation of how it works, it's not an explanation of how it works, this is _how it works._ It's hard to read and not a great reference for quick questions, but dig in on the deeper questions like "what happens when a function is executed".

 - **MDN**
   Of course MDN.
-But don't just use it for when youo forget how `.reduce()` works, there's also a bunch of tutorials and guides.
+But don't just use it for when you forget how `.reduce()` works, there's also a bunch of tutorials and guides.

 # CS and Algorithms